Concordium/concordium-base/identity-provider-service/README.md

 ```

-If the timestamp in the request is too far (given by the `--recovery-timestamp-delta` option, default is 60 seconds) from the current time, the response will be
+If the timestamp in the request is too far (given by the `--recovery-timestamp-delta` option, default is 60 seconds) from the current time, the response is HTTP 400 (Bad Request) with a body of
 ```json
 {
     "code": 400,